 Upon arrival in Split, a shuttle with transport you from the airport your accommodations for the evening.
 Meet with your guides and fellow guests for an evening orientation.
 After, enjoy some free time to explore Split’s legendary sights!

 Sea Kayak Marjan Peninsula

-Enjoy a fresh breakfast in Split before driving a short distance to our pull-out site for today’s sea kayaking excursion.
-Set off for your paddle around Marjan Penisula, with stunning views of shady pine forests, sun-soaked pebble beaches and enticing Mediterranean bays accompanying you.
+Enjoy a fresh breakfast in Split before driving a short distance to our put in site for today’s sea kayaking excursion.
+Set off for your paddle around Marjan Peninsula, with stunning views of shady pine forests, sun-soaked pebble beaches and enticing Mediterranean bays accompanying you.
 Take a dip and do some snorkeling in one of the sunny bays.
 After, enjoy your afternoon at your leisure.

 Canyoning and Ziplining Cetina River

 Get a shot of adrenaline today!
-After a heart breakfast, set off to the soaring canyon of the Cetina river.
+After a hearty breakfast, set off to the soaring canyon of the Cetina river.
 Begin your morning with some canyoning before seeing the sights from above on a ziplining tour.
 After our day playing in the sun, return to Split for the evening.

 Sail to Hvar, Sea Kayak Pakleni Islands